-”With Armory Spinnaker we’ve reduced years of accumulated tech debt, enabling us to deploy 10x faster and significantly increase developer efficiency”
+”With Armory's Platform we've reduced years of accumulated tech debt, enabling us to deploy 10x faster and significantly increase developer efficiency”

 Lookout is a market leader in mobile security located in San Francisco, California.
 With 125 million registered mobile devices fueling a dataset of virtually all the mobile code in the world, Lookout uses machine learning to predict and stop mobile attacks before they do harm.

 Lookout bases all its infrastructure on Amazon Web Services employing more than 2500 VMs for managing 120+ services responsible for securing millions of mobile users.

 We talked with Brandon Leach who is the Sr. Manager of Platform Engineering at Lookout to get more details on how Spinnaker is managing deployments across the company.